xieweiAlex/English_Learning/words/2025/words-Nov-25.md

 -------------------------

 **transmit**

+Betting on horses is a mug's game-nobody ever wins in the long term.

+Georgia is dousing the last embers of democracy.
+An oligarchic party outlaws the opposition and turns towards Russia.
+American isolationism is a golden opportunity for China.
+Chinese leaders are playing a canny game.
+The mystic, the cricketer and the spy: Pakistan’s game of thrones. - Imran Khan’s marriage to his spiritual adviser shocked the country.
+Now she could help decide whether he returns to office or stays in prison.
+The contours of 21st-century geopolitics will become clearer in 2026.
+A new world is starting to emerge.
+Prediction, notoriously, is a mug’s game.
+The BBC’s boss quits over a “doctored” Trump speech.
+Shifts in politics and the media business are making the broadcaster more crisis-prone.
+America’s health-care costs are shooting up.

+November hasn't brought any **respite** so far as BTC trades only a little above $104,000. -

+He arrives at 8am, leaves at 8pm, and when I asked what he actually did in those twelve hours, he couldn't point to a single **tangible** thing.

+The structures remain.
+The offices still **gleam**.
+The meetings still happen.
+The emails still flow.
+But the faith that this activity means something, that it's building towards something worthwhile, that it justifies the life hours it consumes, that faith is evaporating.
+You can show up, do the tasks, attend the meetings, but you don't have to believe in it.
+You don't have to **tie your identity to** your email signature.

+People **wrote off** that GPUs as being irrelevant and all of a sudden we have a **chatgpt moment**.

+> **bring to heel**: The phrase comes from the literal command in dog training, "heel," which is an order for the dog to stay close to and walk beside its owner's heels.

+And so what happens in New Look Sparta after they've been **brought to heel**?
+His constant tapping on the desk **drives me up the wall**.

 Notifications, emails, social media updates - a **tidal wave** of information before you've even had coffee.
 It's **no wonder** you feel drained, reactive, and behind.